serodriguez68/rails-antipatterns/chapter_3_views.md

 <p>The rest of the stuff for view B </p>
 ```

-This is much better! `content_for` allows us tu "push markup up" from the view to the layout.
+This is much better! `content_for` allows us to "push markup up" from the view to the layout.
 Notice that `content_for` pushes data to the __named sections__ in the layout.
 Whatever is not inside a `content_for` block, will be passed  to the `yield` call in the layout.
 Let's clarify that with an example:

 ```erb
 <!-- This goes in the :nav section of the layout -->